freedomson/playkubo/README.md

 ### Requirements

 - You need Ansible and other tools running on your cli.
-Please install with the following comands:
+Please install them with the following comands:

     * apt-get install ansible git (linux)
     * brew install ansible git (mac)